 - Amazing Technicolor Population: A human-looking alien of purple skin.

-- Badass Bookworm: Dr. Paparoni personally created the Koichiarator trio, and planned two different merging techniques in case of emergencies.
+- Badass Bookworm: Dr. Paparoni personally created the Koicéareta trio, and planned two different merging techniques in case of emergencies.
 Besides this, he also managed to fight Rabanra and Zirloin from Universe 2, and briefly attacked Android 18.

 - Badass Normal: Despite the fact that Paparoni doesnt have nearly as much fighting skill as nearly everyone else in the tournament, he is able to survive until nearly the end of the tournament by avoiding conflict until there is no option left for Universe 3 other than to fight.
 He also doesnt have any special abilities compared to the other fighters- just being very smart and inventive.

-- Chekhov's Gunman: Though he did have an unusually prominent spot in the roster compared to the supposed main draws of U3, until around the time where he became relevant he was largely a background character before ultimately becoming the final opponent faced before it was all down to the climatic fight between U7 and U11, as well as the true mastermind of the group.
+- Chekhov's Gunman: Though he did have an unusually prominent spot in the roster compared to the supposed main draws of U3, until around the time where he became relevant he was largely a background character before ultimately becoming the final opponent faced before it was all down to the climactic fight between U7 and U11, as well as the true mastermind of the group.

 - Edible Theme Naming: Paparoni is named after pepperoni, a variety of Italian sausage that is a popular pizza topping.